Qatar, Grenada sign air services agreement

 PHOTO

-Doha, Qatar: Qatar signed an air services agreement with the Republic of Grenada on Tuesday.

-The agreement was initialed by Minister of Transport HE Jassim Saif Ahmed Al-Sulaiti and Prime Minister, Minister for Civil Aviation, Infrastructure, and Transportation of Grenada, HE Dickon Mitchell.
+Qatar Tuesday signed an air services agreement with Grenada.
+The agreement was initialled by HE the Minister of Transport Jassim bin Saif al-Sulaiti and Grenada's Prime Minister, Minister for Civil Aviation, Infrastructure, and Transportation, Dickon Mitchell.© Gulf Times Newspaper 2022 Provided by SyndiGate Media Inc. (Syndigate.info).

 As per the agreement, the national carriers of both countries can operate an unlimited number of passenger and cargo flights, with full transportation rights.